-- Shape: The shape pop-up controls the shape of the bug.
-In addition to the standard Gradient and the Reflected Gradient, there are two radial shapes: Center, which puts the light tones at the center and the dark tones on the outside of the mask, and Edges, which sets the gradient in the opposite - Opacity: Sets the maximum density of the mask. - Color Range: When enabled, this detects the color ne Preset (left) and the Shape (right) options for the Adjustable Gradient tool. under the gradient and applies the mask to only that color range.
+- Opacity: Sets the maximum density of the mask. - Color Range: When enabled, this detects the color under the gradient and applies the mask to only that color range.
 The higher the number, the wider the range of color that is selected. - Add: Adds a new gradient using the current settings. - Delete: Deletes the current gradient. - Reset: Resets the mask on the layer completely.
 This removes all gradients and clears any brushing that has been done.